anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   The registrar-agent SHOULD have synchronized time.

-* Registrar (same as in BRSKI): possesses/trusts IDevID CA certificate and has own registrar LDevID credentials.
+* Registrar (same as in BRSKI): possesses/trusts IDevID CA certificate and has own registrar EE credentials.

 ~~~~ aasvg
 +--------+                             +-----------+